 Scientists now tell us that turmeric is anti-inflammatory, in that it can reduce pain and fever, much like Tylenol or Ibuprofen.
 And it acts like those latest anti-inflammatory drugs called cox-2 inhibitors: Celecoxib and Vioxx.
 Both of these medicines have serious side effects and Vioxx has been withdrawn by the FDA for safety reasons.
 On the other hand, turmeric as a dietary constituent is safe and well tolerated! (source)

-A host of scientific investigations have also looked at the ability of turmeric (curcumin) to fight cancer.
-Curcumin kills several types of cancer cells in the laboratory.
+Curcumin kills cancer cells in breast cancer patients.
 In animals, curcumin prevents or slows cancer in the skin, breast, liver, stomach, duodenum and colon.
 Curcumin also has anti-angiogenic properties; translation: curcumin seriously slows new blood vessel formation in tumors, causes asphyxiation of tumors and thus preventing their growth and metastases.

 Why Black Pepper Boosts Turmeric Blood Levels